Author interview – Luke EdisonPosted: March 3, 2018 | |

-We have another author interview for you this week (our favourite kind of blog post) and this time, we had the exciting opportunity to talk to Luke Edison, author of the YA fantasy novel, Valcarion: Sacrifices, the first book in The Valcarion Series.
+I have another author interview for you this week (my favourite kind of blog post), and this time, I had the exciting opportunity to talk to Luke Edison, author of the YA fantasy novel, Valcarion: Sacrifices, the first book in The Valcarion Series.
 You can read his full biography and contact info at the bottom of the post.

-Hi Luke, it’s great to have you on our blog.
-It’s always fascinating to talk to other writers about their writing process and we’re super excited to be talking to you about your YA fantasy series The Valcarion Series.
-First up, can you tell us a little bit about the series?
+Hi Luke, it’s great to have you on the blog.
+It’s always fascinating to talk to other writers about their writing process, and I’m super excited to be talking to you about your YA fantasy series The Valcarion Series.
+First up, can you tell me a little bit about the series?
 What inspired you to write it?

 Doesn’t hurt to aim high!

-It’s a pet peeve of ours also!
+It’s a pet peeve of mine also!
 Creativity when writing is great, but sometimes people don’t understand that what they write still needs structure and believability, even within the context of the novel itself.
-In order to ensure we achieve this, we spend a lot of time outlining.
+In order to ensure I achieve this, I spend a lot of time outlining.
 How about you?
 Did you outline first, or jump straight in?
 If you outlined, how did you go about it?

 I’m kind of a mixed case of styles on this one.
 Since the story had been in my head for several years prior to pen meeting paper, I suppose you could say I had a mental outline and story arc, character development, all that.
 However, once I started writing, the majority of the content just flowed free of any sort of official outline.
 Once Sacrifices was written, though, I would keep paper next to my bed and write down notes and plot-points for the series.
 My best thinking seems to happen at night, and by the time I wake up in the morning I never get the idea quite right.
 Anyway, after writing down all of the series info I needed, I did make a big binder full of the blueprint for all three books which make up The Valcarion Series.

-Expanding that a little; could you talk us through your writing process – how did you get from beginning to final draft?
+Expanding that a little; could you talk me through your writing process – how did you get from beginning to final draft?

 Good advice.
 Is the final version of Valcarion: Sacrifices dramatically different to the first draft?
 If so, how and why did you change it?